CarlKoors/db.js/readme.md

 Entries are stored as Key-Value pairs.
 The key pointing to a file,<br>
 and the value being a json object.
 The function you use is edit as it<br>
-can be usedto create and edit key values.
+can be used to create and edit key values.
 Example
 main.js
 ```